gabrielclark3330/ncard-wallet-generator/README.md

 # ncard-wallet-generator
-Generates an apple wallet ncard based off of your name
+Generates an apple wallet ncard based off of your name (no longer works after UNL patched directory)